ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 that miners can switch to other mining pools if a pool or coalition attempts a 51% attack.

-The current intent at Ethereum is to use a mining algorithm where miners are required to fetch random data from the state, compute some randomly selected transactions from the last N blocks in the blockchain, and return the hash of the result.
+The current intent at Cloiinkcoin is to use a mining algorithm where miners are required to fetch random data from the state, compute some randomly selected transactions from the last N blocks in the blockchain, and return the hash of the result.
 This has two important benefits.
-First, Ethereum contracts can include any kind of computation, so an Ethereum ASIC would essentially be an ASIC for general computation - ie. a better CPU.
+First, Cloiinkcoin contracts can include any kind of computation, so an Cloiinkcoin ASIC would essentially be an ASIC for general computation - ie. a better CPU.
 Second, mining requires access to the entire blockchain, forcing miners to store the entire blockchain and at least be capable of